kaushikgopal/RxJava-Android-Samples/README.md

             \                        |
              \____________ f5 _______|

 The code for this example has already been written by one Mr.skehlet in the interwebs.
 Head over to [the gist](https://gist.github.com/skehlet/9418379) for the code.
 It's written in pure Java (6) so it's pretty comprehensible if you've understood the previous examples.
-I'll flush it out here again when time permits, and I find a lack of other compelling examples.
+I'll flush it out here again when time permits or I've run out of other compelling examples.

-### Double binding with TextViews ()
+### Double binding with TextViews

+Auto-updating views are a pretty cool thing.
+If you've dealt with Angular JS before, they have a pretty nifty concept called "two way data binding", where when an HTML element is bound to a model/entity object, it constantly "listens" to changes on that entity and auto-updates its state based on the model.
+Using the technique in this example, you could potentially use a pattern like the [Presentation View Model pattern](http://martinfowler.com/eaaDev/PresentationModel.html) with great ease.

+While the example here is pretty rudimentary, the technique used to achieve the double binding using a `Publish Subject` is much more interesting.

 ## Work in Progress:

+Examples that I would like to have here, but haven't found the time yet to flush out.

 ### First retrieve from cached data, if no cache found make a network call if you can't find your data (concat) (wip)
 [Courtesy: gist](https://gist.github.com/adelnizamutdinov/7483969)